First Home Buyer Concessions, Investor Tax Changes & the 2017 Budgets

 - Lending practices to investors has been tightened significantly in the last 6 months.
 Interest rates for investment loans have already been lifted above home owner rates by as much as .4%.
 Loan to value ratios have also been increased meaning an investor can borrow less relative to the relative to the value of the property.

 Time will tell what affect these reforms will have on house affordability, and the housing market more generally.

 The stamp duty discounts for first home buyers certainly are a big incentive for people to get their foot into the market.
-This is assuming there is sufficient stock below $650,000 to meet demand.
+However those who are waiting for a drop in prices might be disappointed.